I am a comparative medievalist and digital humanist.

 In digital medieval studies, I am interested in how information architectures (digital maps, networks, alignment and other forms of visualization) can help us see traditional questions of literary history in a new light.
-I work also with programming languages to analyze textual corpora in a field of study known as computational stylistics.
+I work also with programming languages to analyze patterns textual corpora.
 These analyses allow us to make both micro- and macro-level observations about the interrelatedness of texts as well as patterns of discursive similarity, thereby expanding traditional notions of intertextuality.

 In digital humanities more broadly, I am interested in what might be called location-based or site-specific inquiry working with geospatial data to model phenomena of human culture, in what has become known as the spatial humanities.
 I have experience with collective mapping and social creation of data.
 The digital map interface interests me as a site of data assemblage of cultural materials, both historical and contemporary.

-Medieval studies; French studies; digital humanities; spatial humanities; Mediterranean Studies; comparative literature
+Medieval studies; French studies; Arabic studies; digital humanities; spatial humanities; Mediterranean Studies; comparative literature